coala/documentation/Help/FAQ.rst

   it all documented
   `here <http://api.coala.io/en/latest/Developers/Review.html>`_.

-- **scrutinizer** Checks for the code quality, and points out all the code elements that were added, such as functions, classes, etc.

 - **codecov/project** This one checks whether all your code is being tested.
 We cannot merge anything that may not work or may broke somewhere, so to avoid obvious bugs we use this.
 To fix it, write doctests or unittests for your